ScrollPrize/scrollprize-website/docs/09_faq.md

 ### Do we really need 7.91µm or 3.24µm resolution?
 These data files are huge!

-We don't know what the minimum resolution necessary to detect ink is, but this paper suggests that it may be 7.91µm: [From invisibility to readability: Recovering the ink of Herculaneum](https://journals.plos.org/plosone/article/file?id=10.1371/journal.pone.0215775&type=printable).
+We don't know yet what the minimum resolution necessary to detect ink is, but this paper suggests that it may be 7.91µm: [From invisibility to readability: Recovering the ink of Herculaneum](https://journals.plos.org/plosone/article/file?id=10.1371/journal.pone.0215775&type=printable).

 ### If an algorithm can read ink from a fragment X-ray, is it likely to work on a scroll?

-There is a known domain shift between the existing CT scans of fragments and scrolls, but the exciting results of the [First Letters](firstletters) prize confirm the ink presence is captured in the scroll scans and can be detected!
+Yes - there is a known domain shift between the existing CT scans of fragments and scrolls, but the exciting results of the [First Letters](firstletters) and [2023 Grand Prize](grandprize) awards confirm the ink presence is captured in the scroll scans and can be detected!

 ### Can machine learning models hallucinate letters that aren't there?